|

 In order to develop precision control

-of the human frame and center of gravity, the body must be correctly aligned
+of the human frame and center of gravity, the body must be correctly

-To do this, the weight must be placed over the center of the feet (A),
+To do this, the weight must be placed over the center of the feet

-with even distribution, connected to facilitate progression to demi-pointe
+(A), with even distribution, connected to facilitate progression to demi-pointe

 and pointe.